 What is an entrepreneur?

-An entrepreneur is an individual who creates a business with the goal of turning a profit.
+While there are a few different ideas about what exactly an entrepreneur is, but the general consensus is it refers to an individual who creates a business with the goal of turning a profit.
 Entrepreneurs come up with an idea for a good or service and package it to sell to consumers.
-Entrepreneurs can also improve upon an existing good or service, and sell it as a better alternative to consumers in the market.
+Entrepreneurs can also improve upon an existing good or service and sell it as a better alternative to consumers in the market.

-Some entrepreneurs end up falling into entrepreneurship by accident, where their side hustle becomes their main gig, such as a photographer who transitions from doing casual photography on the side to starting a full-fledged photography business.
-Other entrepreneurs dive right into entrepreneurship as their main source of income, such as the owner of an independent retail business or an online shop.
+Some entrepreneurs end up falling into entrepreneurship by accident, where their side hustle becomes their full-time gig, such as a photographer who transitions from doing photography on the side to starting a full-fledged photography business.
+Other entrepreneurs dive right into entrepreneurship as their primary source of income, such as the owner of an independent retail business or an online shop.

 Regardless of how you come into entrepreneurship, entrepreneurs are an important part of our economy and our society.
 Without entrepreneurs, we probably wouldn’t have a lot of innovative products and services we use today.